zscaler/terraform-provider-zpa/docs/resources/zpa_policy_capabilities_rule.md

     - `monitor_session` - (Boolean) Indicates the PRA Monitoring Capabilities to enable the PRA Session Monitoring function.
 Supported values: `true` or `false`
     - `record_session` - (Boolean) Indicates the PRA Session Recording capabilities to enable PRA Session Recording.
 Supported values: `true` or `false`
     - `share_session` - (Boolean) Indicates the PRA Session Control and Monitoring capabilities to enable PRA Session Monitoring.
 Supported values: `true` or `false`
+    - `join_session` - (Boolean) Join Sessions is set to Disabled.
+Select Enable to allow users to join and view sessions that have been shared with them.
+Supported values: `true` or `false`
+    - `control_session` - (Boolean) Select Control to allow sharing and user control of live privileged sessions.
+Supported values: `true` or `false`

 ### Optional